Paik Jong-won: Personal life

-Baek Jong-won was born on September 4, 1966, in Yesan, Chungnam, South Korea.
+Baek Jong-won was born on September 4, 1966, in Yesan County, South Chungcheong Province, South Korea.
 He was interested in food since he was a child.
 When he was an elementary school student, he was given some biscuits, but he had to fry them with butter and sprinkle them with sugar.
-He claims his father was also a picky eater, which made him more interested in cooking.
+He said his father was also a picky eater, which made him more interested in cooking.
 When he was a student, his father would buy ten hamburgers at a time on his way home after a business trip.
 Baek Jong-won would try different recipes to make the hamburgers taste better.
 It was from then that he started to cook.

 Baek married actress So Yoo-jin on January 19, 2013.
 Their first child, a son, was born on April 9, 2014.
 Their second child, a daughter, was born on September 21, 2015.
 Their third child, a daughter, was born on February 8, 2018.

 Career

 Baek has hosted a number of cooking television shows, including Baek Jong-won's Top 3 Chef King, Baek Jong-won's Food Truck, and Baek Jong-won's Alley Restaurant.
-In 2021, he produced his own original series, titled Baek Spirit, with Netflix.
+In 2021, he produced his own original series Baek Spirit, with Netflix.

-He is also the CEO of Theborn Korea Inc, 26 restaurant franchises with 1,299 branches across the country including Saemaul Sikdang, Baek's Coffee and Baek's Bibim.
+He is also the CEO of Theborn Korea Inc, 26 restaurant franchises with 1,299 branches across the country including Saemaul Sikdang, Baek's Coffee, and Baek's Bibim.